LCAV/dsp-labs/docs/chapters/3/alien_voice/3/python.md

 n_buffers = len(signal)//buffer_len
 data_type = signal.dtype
 ```
-* **Allocation**: We do this to fix the length of our buffer, as needs to be done in C.
+* **Allocation**: We do this to fix the length of our buffer, as needs to be done in C. Note that we use the data type of the speech file; we try to use files that are 16-bit or 32-bit PCM.
 ```Python
 input_buffer = np.zeros(buffer_len, dtype=data_type)
 output_buffer = np.zeros(buffer_len, dtype=data_type)
 ```
 * **State variables**: The `init` function initializes all variables and should build all necessary lookup tables.
 We need the `global` definition for those variables used in other functions.
 * **`process` function**: This is the heart of the block-based processing.
 Please note that every time a global variable is touched in a function, you will need to define it as `global` otherwise it will use a local clone.
 Note that we process **_one sample at a time_** to replicate how we would have to code our STM32 board in C!
-* **Simulate block processing**: This last part slices the test signal into buffers, then calls the `process` function one buffer at a time.
+* **Simulate block processing**: This last part (after `Nothing to touch after this!`) slices the test signal into buffers, then calls the `process` function one buffer at a time.
 Finally, the modified output is written to a new WAV file.

 ## Alien voice effect